ErwanBarbedor/PlumeScript/readme.md

 #### Bugfix
 - No more error when using macro call inside a void block.
+- No more syntax error when using empty optional parameters.
 - `+1` is correctly considered as a string and not as a number.

 [Older versions](doc/changelog.md)